ToesTasteBad/Murder-Mystery/Murder Mystery/Pre-Party Guest Info/Mike Ahlers.md

 - Keith Hartley - Detective: He's been seen snooping around your gallery.
 This makes you a bit nervous because, to be honest, not all of your pieces were acquired by entirely *legal* methods.
 - Rakeeta Brown - Secretary: You two have been dating for a number of years.

-The party will start at 7:00pm and the murder mystery will begin at 7:30pm, so make sure to show up by then!
-See you soon!
+The party will start at 7:00pm on Saturday the 29th and the murder mystery will begin at 7:30pm, so make sure to show up by then!
+See you so